sdwareham/CS-LaTeX/README.md

 Editor: TeXStudio
 PDFLATEX: pdflatex -version pdfTeX 3.14159265-2.6-1.40.18 (TeX Live 2017)

-Packages used by and required in this template:
+Packages that are used by and are required in this template:

 inputenc
+amsmath
 comment
 cite
 times